casper-network/docs/source/docs/casper/resources/tutorials/beginner/counter/index.md

 Here is how the tutorial is structured:

 - [Tutorial Overview](./overview.md) - Introduction to the process and what will be covered
-- [Important Commands](./commands.md) - A summary of all relevant commands and respective arguments
+- [Casper-Client Commands](./commands.md) - A summary of all relevant commands and respective arguments
 - [Tutorial Walkthrough](./walkthrough.md) - Step-by-step tutorial instructions

 ## Prerequisites {#prerequisites}